Living in Saudi Arabia

 Most expats who move to Saudi Arabia to teach end up living in a Western compound.
 This kind of living situation allows you to experience more freedom than you will once you leave the compound.
 Most compounds have restaurants, pools, and other amenities within them, and you'll be around other Westerners, which helps alleviate some of the culture shock that you're bound to experience.

 The accommodation within these compounds is usually decent quality and quite spacious.
 However, the downside of living in a compound like this is the cost compared to living outside of a compound.

 Most employers will provide accommodation when you sign a contract with them, but it will differ on whether or not this apartment will be within a compound.
 Be sure to speak with the school about what you're looking for to ensure that you don't end up in a bad living situation.

-Consider who you're bringing with you as well - your spouse and children (if you have them) will probably be happier in a compound, as they'll have more freedom there.
+Consider who you're bringing with you as well - if you're bringing along a spouse and children, they will probably be happier in a compound, as they'll have more freedom there.